Applying for Development Assistance

 A: June 2017: World Bank Ranking of nations above the Global Average GDP per Capita.

 B: December 2016: UN National Accounts Main Aggregates Database per Capita GDP ranking of nations (above the Global Average GDP per Capita).

 A: Men - At least 3 men (singles main draws) in 2014-2017 Grand Slams (16x Slams), with Direct Acceptance and Qualifier Status only, Top 24 Davis Cup Rankings (year-end 2017) (08.11.2017)

 B: Women - At least 3 women (singles main draws) in 2014-2017 Grand Slams (16x Slams), with Direct Acceptance and Qualifier Status only, Top 24 Fed Cup Rankings (year-end 2017) (08.11.2017).

-The nations with least resources and representation are categorised in Tier 1 and are eligible for all forms of development support.
-Tier 2 nations can also apply for all ITF grants, initiatives and programmes.
-Tier 3 and 4 nations have lower requirements for development support.
+Based upon assessment of a nation's resources and representation, each nation is categorised in one of four tiers.
+The least well-resourced and represented nations are placed in Tier 1 and are eligible for all forms of ITF development support.
+Tier 2 nations are also eligible to apply for all ITF grants, initiatives and programmes.
+Tier 3 and 4 nations are assessed to have a greater degree of tennis maturity and lower requirement for development support.

 Classification of European nations

 Tier 1: Albania, Armenia, Azerbaijan, Bosnia & Herzegovina, Bulgaria, Georgia, Kosovo, FYR Macedonia, Moldova, Montenegro